thu-ml/SageAttention/README.md

 For a stable version, please use the branch of [SageAttention-1](https://github.com/thu-ml/SageAttention/tree/sageattention-1) branch.

 ## Project Updates
-- [2025-01-28]: 🔥⚡SageAttention is available on Hopper GPUs (H100, H800, H20)!
+- [2025-01-28]: 🔥⚡SageAttention is now available on Hopper GPUs (H100, H800, H20)!
 It matches the speed of FlashAttention3-FP8 but offers much better accuracy!
 - [2025-01-24]: 🎉SageAttention is accepted by ICLR 2025!
 - [2024-12-20]: 🔥Update the [SageAttention2 Paper](https://arxiv.org/abs/2411.10958).
 - [2024-12-20]: 🔥We are excited to announce the release of SageAttention 2.0.1 Beta!
 In this version, we introduce a new feature: per-thread quantization, which offers finer granularity while maintaining hardware efficiency.